 Design and Technology at Chesterton Primary School

-Children will be taught a range of topics including; mechanisms, textiles, food technology, structures, and electrical systems (in Key Stage 2).
+Children will be taught a range of topics including; mechanisms, textiles, food technology, structures, and electrical systems.
 Through hands-on, practical experiences we aim for children to leave Year 6 with some knowledge and skills of DT which will inspire children to be chefs, engineers, sculptures, carpenters, designers and architects.
 We recognise the important role of DT in preparing our children with skills for life which will enable them to be creative individuals.

 National Curriculum for Design Technology